OliviaWYQ/front-end-notes/Brazil.md

 # Brazil notes

-## What to do when brazil-build fail
+## What to do when brazil-build fails

 First try to sync the latest content for all packages
 ```